federicorossifr/eupilot-cini-mandown/README.md

 ## Evaluation

 Tests have been conducted on different platforms using YOLOv5x model and OSNet x1.0 model.
-Three video test with different number of man down detected:
+Three video test with different number of man down has been used to evaluate the computation performance of the platforms:
-- **vid1.mp4**: 470 frames, 3 persons, 3 man down, images at 384x640
+- **vid1.mp4**: 470 frames, 3 persons, 3 man down, images size of 384x640
-- **vid2.mp4**: 437 frames, 2 persons, 2 man down, images at 384x640
+- **vid2.mp4**: 437 frames, 2 persons, 2 man down, images size of 384x640
-- **vid3.mp4**: 501 frames, 5 persons, 2 man down, images at 384x640
+- **vid3.mp4**: 501 frames, 5 persons, 2 man down, images size of 384x640

 **Platforms**
 - platform 1: **ARM Cortex-A72** (Raspberry Pi 4B)
 - platform 2: **ARM Neoverse N1**
 - platform 3: **Fujitsu A64FX** (ARMv8-A based)
 - platform 4: **BSC RISC-V Arriesgado** (scalar)
 - platform 5: **NVIDIA Jetson AGX Orin**
 - platform 6: **Intel i7-10750H with NVIDIA GeForce GTX 1650 Ti**
 - platform 7: **Intel Xeon with NVIDIA Tesla T4**
 - platform 8: **Intel Xeon with NVIDIA A100**

 **Legend**
 :turtle:: Execution on CPU
 :rocket:: Execution on CPU and GPU
-NA: Not Available
+**NA**: Not Available

 ### **Speed results**